|

 The Good News

-Beyond eliminating questions, one of the biggest changes is that families’ income information will be directly imported into the form, instead of having to be manually entered or using the data-retrieval tool.
+Beyond eliminating questions, one of the biggest changes is that families’ income information is directly imported into the form, instead of having to be manually entered or using the data-retrieval tool.

 The hope is that these changes will increase the numbers of students that complete the application.
 Determining if your student will qualify for need-based aid is important.
 And often, to receive scholarship funding from institutions, students are required to submit the FAFSA in order to qualify.